SkygearIO/features/features/26-mfa/api.md

 // Present AN UI to let the user to optionally name the TOTP authenticator.

 const displayName = textInput.value;
-const { authenticatorID, secret, otpauthURI } = await skygear.auth.mfa.createNewTOTP(displayName);
+const { authenticatorID, secret } = await skygear.auth.mfa.createNewTOTP(displayName);

 // Present to the secret to the user and let the user
 // to add the secret to their TOTP application, such as Authy and Google Authenticator.
-// Or preferably use a OR code to display otpauthURI, it is compatible with Google Authenticator and Authy.
+// Or preferably generate an otpauth URI.

+const otpauthURI = skygear.auth.mfa.generateOTPAuthURI({
+  secret,
+  issuer: "My App",
+  accountName: "user@example.com",
+});

+// If the developer can either generate the QR code by themselves or generate an QR code image URL. const qrcodeImageURL = skygear.auth.mfa.generateOTPAuthURIQRCodeImageURL(otpauthURI);
+image.src = qrcodeImageURL;

 // Present an UI to instruct the user to input the OTP. const otp = textInput.value;